compound-finance/comet/README.md

 ##### Deploy Script Gotchas and Tips

 - If the deploy script is for a new market on a chain with an existing market, make sure to call 'setFactory(address,address)' in the initialization migration script.
-(TODO: Scenarios will fail because the factory will not be set during deployment, will need to figure out a better way)
+(TODO: Scenarios will fail prior to running the migration script because the factory will not be set during deployment, will need to figure out a better way)

 ##### Verifying Deployments